We may earn affiliate commissions for the recommended products. Learn more.

-That’s why I have thoroughly tested Bark's parental control features alongside the Cybernews research team to help you see if Bark is the right solution for your family.
+As a Cybernews security expert, I know how difficult it can be for you to keep your kids safe while still maintaining their trust.
+That’s why I’ve tested Bark’s parental control features together with the Cybernews research team to help you determine if this solution is right for your family.

 Here's a quick overview of Bark's core features and capabilities before we dive into the detailed analysis: